Including wages and superannuation contributions as purchases at G11

 Needing to lodge an activity statement if you have nothing to report

 Even if you have nothing to report, we must receive your completed activity statement by the due date, unless otherwise directed on the form.
 If you have nil activity to report, you may be eligible to use our nil lodgment automated phone service.
-Refer to How to lodge your activity statement for more information.
+Refer to how to lodge your BAS.